wallarm/product-documentation/docs/4.6/fast/en/operations/test-policy/using-policy.md

     ![Getting policy ID][img-get-policy-id]

-> #### Info:: Default test policy
->
+!!! info "Default test policy"
-> FAST automatically creates and applies **Default Policy**.
+    FAST automatically creates and applies **Default Policy**.
 This policy tests an application for typical vulnerabilities by checking the most commonly used request points.

->
-> Please note that the settings of the default test policy cannot be changed.
+    Please note that the settings of the default test policy cannot be changed.